-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Northisle Copper and Gold Inc. as at December 31, 2012 and 2011, and its financial performance and its cash flows for the year ended December 31, 2012 and the period from incorporation on August 3, 2011 to December 31, 2011 in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Northisle Copper and Gold Inc. as at December 31, 2013 and 2012, and its financial performance and its cash flows for the years then ended, in accordance with International Financial Reporting Standards.